ARMmbed/mbed-os-example-ble/OOBTesting.md

 * frdm-k64f-st-ble-gcc (a FRDM-k64f with an ST BLE shield)

-*When adding a new BLE-capable target, you should test it with these examples (most of which are already included in the test-suite anyway) and then submit a pull request on this repository to add the target to this list*
+* When adding a new BLE-capable target, you should test it with these examples (most of which are already included in the test-suite anyway) and then submit a pull request on this repository to add the target to this list*

 Building and testing the examples
 ---------------------------------

+If using Nordic, please note that some of the Nordic repositories are still limited to the ARM-private yotta registry.
+These will be published to the public registry very shortly.
+This would require you to switch to the private registry.

 After cloning this repository, switch to any of the demo subdirectories, say BLE_HeartRate, and execute the following: